rustfs/rustfs-dotnet-demo/README.md

 ## License

-This project is licensed under the Apache-2.0 License.
+This project is licensed under the MIT License.

+## Gratitude

+👉 Special thanks to <a href="https://github.com/zfchai">@zfchai</a> submit the initialization code.